 The Council has been in dispute with one of its contractors over some construction costs.
 The case was referred for adjudication and on 1 May 2018 the Adjudicator ruled in favour of the Council, finding it not to be liable for additional payments to the contractor.
-Whilst the decision could be referred to the High Court, the Council does not believe there is any liability for these costs.
+The Council does not consider that it is liable for any costs, however as the decision could be referred to the High Court a contingent liability is disclosed.